MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribboncheckbox-class.md

 ### <a name="parameters"></a>Parametri
  [in] *pDC*
- Puntatore al `CDC` in cui disegnare la casella di controllo.
+ Puntatore a CDC in cui disegnare la casella di controllo.

 ### <a name="remarks"></a>Note